 The Chajoma built the city to ward off their aggressive neighbors.
 Though their city was well-protected with ravines and the confluence of two rivers, the fortress fell to the Kaqchikel anyway and became part of their kingdom until Jilotepeque Viejo was abandoned during the 16th-century Spanish conquest.
 Luckily, the magnificent temples and grounds are preserved and accessible today.

-The temples and other buildings at Jilotepeque Viejo are somewhat unique because the stone blocks are thin compared to the bulkier blocks found at other famous Mayan sites like Tikal.
+The temples and other buildings at Jilotepeque Viejo are somewhat unique because the stone blocks are thin compared to the bulkier blocks found at other famous Maya sites like Tikal.
 You can climb to the top of its Twin Towers, though the steep, narrow stairs were originally meant to be used only by royalty.

 You can also walk the length of the Mesoamerican ballgame court, which is shaped sort of like the letter “I.” The game was played with a heavy rubber ball that was passed between team members who struck the ball with their hips.
 Players in some competitions had ample incentive to win—the losers could be sacrificed.

-Visitors might even find evangelical Christians sermonizing at the foot of a temple or Mayans engaged in rituals of their own.
+Visitors might even find evangelical Christians sermonizing at the foot of a temple or Maya engaged in rituals of their own.
 Often, despite its past as a fortress, the ruined city is peaceful and serene.